-"Who Do I Call After an Auto Accident?"
+"Who Do I Call After a Car Accident?"

 Attorney Mike Slocumb and His Team.
 We Get Results.
 Period.

 The attorneys at Mike Slocumb Law Firm represent people injured in car accidents and families who lost loved ones on roads and highways.
 We know that injuries from car accidents can change lives in so many ways.
 A car wreck can affect you physically as well as emotionally.
 The expenses can add up in no time.
 The insurance companies can create confusion and frustration.

 When so much is at stake, it's critical to hire an experienced car accident lawyer who understands the laws and who is familiar with the tactics the insurance companies take.
 We fight to give car accident victims back their lives.
 Our firm investigates the causes and factors that lead to accidents to establish responsibility, so that when the insurance companies call you, you will be fully prepared to handle things.
 We will work with insurance companies and other parties involved in your case to make sure all your needs are handled quickly and appropriately.
 You don't have to be confused about what to do after a car accident: Put the Mike Slocumb Law Firm on your side.

 Where Were You Injured?